HassanSajjad-302/HMake/README.md

 The project `cache.txt` stores the selected toolchain, default job count, and typed cache variables.
 Empty lines and lines beginning with `#` are ignored.
 Every non-empty line must begin at column zero; leading whitespace is invalid.
 The first two values are positional; later values use `name=value` syntax.
-The source directory is exactly the build directory's immediate parent and must contain `hmake.cpp`.
+The source directory is exactly the nearest parent of the build directory that contains `hmake.cpp`.
 Generated commands are
 structured internally rather than stored as editable shell strings.
 Cache variables are edited in this file; `hbuild` does not provide `-D` command-line overrides.